TheRedElement/RecipeDatabase/README.md

 * ingredients listed with a value of 0 have the following meaning
     * quantity so small, that it does not make sense to provide a value
     * add based on your taste
+* all bread-related recipes are work in progress
+	* they might change frequently and not turn out amazingly yet!

 ## Table of Contents